-- 4.1 Our 2021 BSIP sets out an ambitious programme of proposals which, if funded from the National Bus Strategy, would have helped to kick start improvements to the passenger transport network for the Council.
-Despite not receiving the initial tranche of funding the following proposals were developed further using existing resources within the EP. - 4.2 In May 2023 the County Council was awarded BSIP+ funding with the intention to target actions that the Council and its EP expect will deliver the best overall outcomes in growing long-term patronage, revenues and thus maintaining service levels, whilst providing essential social and economic connectivity for local communities.
-The funding has been specifically aimed at sustaining services for the 1-year period and making improvements to continue sustainability beyond 2024/25. - 4.3 A light-touch revision of the Passenger Transport Policy and Strategy (PTSP) has taken place.
-The purpose of revising the PTPS is to ensure that the Authority can: - Adapt the transport provision in-line with fluctuating funding levels. - Provide a flexible network that can adapt according to the changing passenger transport landscape. - Deliver a public bus network which provides value for money, whilst appropriately aligning with the Government's National Bus Strategy (NBS). - Consider other initiatives that could improve services and underpin the ambitions of the LBSIP24. - 4.4 The funding from the DfT for the financial years 2023/24 and 2024/25 provides a unique opportunity to make real improvements to the passenger transport network and services over the next two years.
-The position after this funded period is less certain, and it is, therefore, necessary to ensure that the Council can adapt its support to services according to the prevailing budget situation. - 4.5 As a result of the BSIP+ grant funding, the Council is now able to consider a different approach to the supported bus service network.
-This will involve working with operators directly and through the EP to redesign a passenger transport network for Leicestershire: - Designed to complement and support the existing commercial network. - Increase accessibility. - Provide more direct, attractive routes by bus.
+Our 2021 BSIP sets out an ambitious programme of proposals which, if funded from the National Bus Strategy, would have helped to kick start improvements to the passenger transport network for the council.
+Despite not receiving the initial tranche of funding the following proposals were further developed using existing resources within the EP.

+In May 2023, the county council was awarded BSIP+ funding with the intention to target actions that the council and its EP expect will deliver the best overall outcomes in growing long-term patronage, revenues and maintain service levels, while providing essential social and economic connectivity for local communities.
+The funding has been specifically aimed at sustaining services for the one-year period and making improvements to continue sustainability beyond 2024/25.

+A light-touch revision of the Passenger Transport Policy and Strategy (PTPS) has taken place.
+The purpose of revising the PTPS is to ensure that the Authority can:

+- Adapt the transport provision in-line with fluctuating funding levels - Provide a flexible network that can adapt according to the changing passenger transport landscape - Deliver a public bus network which provides value for money, while appropriately aligning with the Government's National Bus Strategy (NBS) - Consider other initiatives that could improve services and underpin the ambitions of the LBSIP24

+The funding from the DfT for the financial years 2023/24 and 2024/25 provides a unique opportunity to make real improvements to the passenger transport network and services over the next two years.
+The position after this funded period is less certain, and it is, therefore, necessary to ensure that the council can adapt its support to services according to the prevailing budget situation.

+As a result of the BSIP+ grant funding, the council is now able to consider a different approach to the supported bus service network.
+This will involve working with operators directly and through the EP to redesign a passenger transport network for Leicestershire:

-- Extend the use of Flexibus models and DDRT - Consideration could also be given to enhancing existing commercial services where appropriate, such as longer operating hours to facilitate shift work at a major employment centre. - Plan services to maximise potential of multi-modal journeys (bus-train-cyclewalk)
+- Designed to complement and support the existing commercial network - Increase accessibility - · Provide more direct, attractive routes by bus - Extend the use of Flexibus models and DDRT - Consideration could also be given to enhancing existing commercial services where appropriate, such as longer operating hours to facilitate shift work at a major employment centre - Plan services to maximise potential of multi-modal journeys (bus-train-cycle-walk)

-4.6 The LBSIP24 BSIP+ grant funded programme is as follows:
+The LBSIP24 BSIP+ grant funded programme is as follows: